Cinema of Sri Lanka: Short-film culture

 In the context of Sri-Lankan cinema, this remembrance of the short film could easily be related to its history.
 Here, the short film has retained its status only as an exercise for the film-makers who rose to fame with the feature film.
 Dr.Lester James Peries, the realist film-maker, began his career, first, creating a short film titled “Soliloquy”.
 Another towering figure in country’s cinema, Dr. Dharmasena Pathiraja, also created a short film titled “Enemies” as his first cinematic experience.
 The State Film Corporation, which was established in the 1971, instituted a requirement for aspiring cinema-artists to make a short film prior to debut as a feature film-maker, and making them entitled to receive publicly funded production credit.

 However, the problem was not that one made a short film before his long-length film, but the abandonment of the short-film as cinematic-medium thereafter by Anton Wicremesinghe after 1979 by making public funds available to "anyone" with disastrous results.

 Young filmmaker Malaka Dewapriya was screened his ‘‘Life Circle’’ Short Film in the international competition in 2004, at the 10th International Student Film Festival in Tel Aviv, Israel.
 This was the first time a Sri Lankan student's film was chosen in an internationally recognized festival.
 And the selection was a big step to re-establish short film culture in Sri Lanka.

 The addition of annual short film festivals to the local cinematic calendar, like the Agenda 14 Short Film Festival conducted by Anoma Rajakaruna, continue to motivate and enable talented young filmmakers to engage in the tradition of short-film making.
 A number of these programs have acquired support from international sources, like the European Film Academy in the case of Agenda 14, and that a number of short films by emerging filmmakers like Rehan Muddanayake, Hiran Balasuriya and Prabuddha Dihkwaththa have had their short-films receive some international recognition as well.

 Director Ilango Ramanathan - widely known as Ilango Ram's debut short film 'Mouna Vizhiththuligal' (Silent Tears) in the year 2014 traveled to 27 international film festivals and secured 19 awards including best foreign language film, best director, best screenplay, best cinematography, best child artist to name a few.
 Silent Tears was also screened in Locarno Open Doors in the year 2017.

-More recently, the High School Junkies led by filmmaker Akash Sk have gained international recognition for their short film EIDETIC which became the first Sri Lankan film to be screened at the San Diego Comic-Con's International Film Festival.
+More recently, the High School Junkies led by filmmaker Akash Sk have gained international recognition for their short film EIDETIC which became the first Sri Lankan film to be screened at San Diego Comic-Con's International Film Festival.
 The film has played at various other festivals worldwide including Raindance Film Festival.
 Their consequent horror short film The Summoning became the second film to be screened at the same festival in 2019.
 There is a new resurgence in independent filmmaking with short films such as these being released on platforms such as YouTube.